NASA-DEVELOP/VOCAL/docs/source/dev/docs.rst

 One of the most important aspects of writing *good* software is clarity and readability.
-We hope as other developers find themselves tasked with improving this tool, documentation is also held to as high a standard as Nathan and I do.
+We hope as other developers find themselves tasked with improving this tool, documentation is also held to as high a standard as we do.

 .. rubric:: Building the docs